skip to content

 What is the Higher Education (Freedom of Speech) Act 2023?

-The Higher Education (Freedom of Speech) Act 2023 (‘the Act’) was passed in May 2023 but is not yet in force.
+The Higher Education (Freedom of Speech) Act 2023 (‘the Act’) was passed in May 2023 and its main provisions came into force on 1 August 2025.
 The Act imposes new free speech duties on universities (and also constituent colleges).
-It builds upon the existing duties set out in section 43 of the Education (No.2) Act 1986.
-The Act will be regulated by the Office for Students (OfS).
+It builds upon the previous duties set out in section 43 of the Education (No.2) Act 1986.
+Compliance is regulated by the Office for Students (OfS).

 Most of the Act had been due to come into force on 1 August 2024.
 This was paused in late July 2024 by the Government.
 Subsequently, the Government announced that the core new duties in the Act would come into force on 1 August 2025, while other aspects would either be repealed or amended before their introduction.